-The previous two days have been at educational facilities,learning from teachers, instructors, professors and lab technicians.
-Things you have never experienced before: intubation, DNA and blood sampling, filling dental cavities and cleaning teeth, chemical analysis of body fluids and learning to operate sonographic and xray equipment to name a few
+The previous two days have been at educational facilities, learning from teachers, instructors, professors and lab technicians.
+You have experienced many new things: intubation, DNA and blood sampling, filling dental cavities and cleaning teeth, chemical analysis of body fluids and learning to operate sonographic and x-ray equipment to name a few

 Today will be different but also the same.
 The difference is that the people you meet are not teachers or instructors.
-They are the real deal.....nurses, doctors and lab techs to name a few.
+They are the front line workers in health care.....nurses, doctors and lab techs to name a few.

 Their job is to help people.
 Today they are here to help you.

 It is not what you are going to learn in the hands on areas, because some of that will be repetition(which is good when learning), it is who will be guiding you.